Q: What methods of payment do you accept?

 Q: What the relationship between bars & dBm?

 A:.
 The term “bars” has been adopted by most people to represent cell phone signal strength.
 Currently, there are no standards in place that force cell phone manufacturers to associate bars with a certain dBm signal level.
 There is a reason for this.
-Because there are so many cellular technologies in use today, it actually wouldn’t be fair to force manufacturers to do this.
+Because there are so many cellular technologies and devices in use today, it actually wouldn’t be fair to force manufacturers to do this.
 Company ‘A’ manufacturers a cell phone which is able to make reliable calls in a certain frequency range with signal levels hovering around -105 dBm, while company ‘B’ manufacturers a different phone, operating on a different frequency range, which is only able to make reliable calls at -90 dBm.
 Assuming that most people expect to be able to make a call when they have at least 1 bar of service, both phones would display 1 bar but they would be entirely different signal levels.

 Q: Is there any way to see what level of signal my phone is actually receiving?